-How many times have you gone to the grocery store to pick up healthy food, but instead, it turned into a full-scale debate as you reach for the Ben & Jerry's?
+How many times have you gone to the grocery store to pick up healthy food, but instead, it turned into a full-scale debate as you reached for Ben & Jerry's?
 Eventually, you realize maintaining your diet is too important so you put the ice cream back.

 This is a pain I know all too well after switching to a modified paleo diet.